gjanders/SplunkAdmins/README.md

 - SearchHeadLevel - Scheduled Searches That Cannot Run
 - SearchHeadLevel - Scheduled Searches without a configured earliest and latest time
 - SearchHeadLevel - Users exceeding the disk quota
+- SearchHeadLevel - Users with auto-finalized searches
 - SearchHeadLevel - User - Dashboards searching all indexes
 - SearchHeadLevel - Detect Excessive Search Use - Dashboard - Automated
+- SearchHeadLevel - WLM aborted searches
+- SearchHeadLevel - Dashboards with all time searches set
+- SearchHeadLevel - SavedSearches using special characters
+- SearchHeadLevel - Dashboards using special characters
+- SearchHeadLevel - Dashboards using depends and running searches in the background = SearchHeadLevel - Summary searches using realtime search scheduling
+- SearchHeadLevel - Searches dispatched as owner by other users
+- SearchHeadLevel - Search Messages user level
+- SearchHeadLevel - audit logs showing all time searches

 Are all well suited to an automated email using the sendresults command or a similar function as they involve end user configuration which the individual can change/fix